dbeleza/ASOS/README.md

 In order to fix this, we need to reset the simulator 😩

 # API
-The API used for this project was V4 that is documented here https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs
+The API used for this project was V4 that is documented [here](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs).

 # Improvements
 1. UI